That is actually an interesting question as you can mix-and-match both kinds in the same image.

 All lexical functions provided by OpenVMS on Alpha and Itanium will be available on OpenVMS x86-64, and lexical functions that return architecture-specific information will be updated to return the correct information for the x86-64 platform.

-This has not been investigated.
+As of OpenVMS V9.2, this has not been investigated yet.
 As our x86 support evolves, we will look into this and other deployment options.

 We will publish a paper on access to storage devices from the VMs we support.

-Clustering of VSI OpenVMS for x86-64 with VAX/VMS systems will not be supported for any versions of VAX/VMS.
+Clustering of VSI OpenVMS for x86-64 with VAX/VMS systems is still under investigation at this time.

-Mixed-architecture clusters of Alpha, Itanium, x86-64 systems will be supported for VSI OpenVMS.
-As per the previous question, clustering with VAX/VMS systems will not be supported.
+Mixed-architecture clusters of Alpha, Itanium, x86-64 systems are supported for VSI OpenVMS.

-The maximum number of CPUs (physical or virtual) supported by OpenVMS x86-64 V9.2 is 64.
-Supporting more than 64 CPUs may be in a future release.
+The maximum number of CPUs (physical or virtual) supported by OpenVMS x86-64 V9.2 is 32.
+Supporting more than 32 CPUs may be implemented in a future release.

-The maximum volume capacity on V9.0 is the same as for Alpha and Itanium today (2 TB).
-Looking to the future, the new file system currently under development will support volumes of up to 100TB, although the maximum file size will be unchanged.
+The maximum volume capacity on V9.2 is the same as for Alpha and Itanium today (2 TB).

-Clustering and volume shadowing will be available in the V9.1 EAK release of VSI OpenVMS x86-64.
+Clustering and volume shadowing are available as of OpenVMS V9.2.

-We have done no performance work as yet.
-Performance analysis will start once we have all the system components in place for V9.1 and we have native, optimized compilers.
+We have done no performance work yet.
+Performance analysis will start once we have all the system components in place for V9.2 and we have native optimizing compilers.
 We will publish the results of our work.

 There are no plans to expand the maximum RMS record size.
 The current focus is on completing the port of the existing system to x86-64 with as little non-essential change as possible.
 Once this goal is achieved, we can consider various enhancements.